-The following individuals shall be solely responsible for determining eligibility: (1) the Director of Athletics for interscholastic athletics, (2) the Fine and Performing Arts Director for musical and drama performances; and (3) the School Principal for clubs and activities.
-The Director of Athletics is solely responsible for disseminating the eligibility list to all staff on a daily basis.
-In the event the Director of Athletics is absent, the Superintendent will assign the task to a trained substitute.
-The Director of Athletics shall determine eligibility based upon data from the day preceding the corresponding event and through 10:00 a.m. on the day of the event to ensure that the student is in attendance on the day of the event.
+The following individuals shall be solely responsible for determining eligibility: (1) the Director of Athletics for interscholastic athletics, (2) the Fine and Performing Arts Director for middle school and high school musical and drama performances.
+The Director of Athletics is solely responsible for disseminating the Athletic eligibility list to all staff on a daily basis.
+The Director of Fine and Performing Arts is solely responsible for disseminating the Musical/Drama performance eligibility list to all staff on a daily basis.
+In the event the Director of Athletics/Director of Fine and Performing Arts is absent, the Superintendent will assign the task to a trained substitute.
+The Director of Athletics/Director of FPA shall determine eligibility by 12:00 p.m. on event days.

-The External Compliance Officer, an external monitor, hired by the Board of Education, will conduct weekly audits of eligibility and will report any issues to the Superintendent.
+The External Compliance Officer, an external monitor, hired by the Board of Education, will monitor the accuracy of attendance recordkeeping and monitor staff compliance to Participation in Student Extracurricular Activities and Interscholastic Athletics.
+A comprehensive annual audit report will be provided to the Board of Education and Superintendent.